gnomon-inria/gnomon/README.md

 **Optional: Enable jupyter console by default in Gnomon** (instead of python)

-You need to add some Configuration lines to `dtk-script.ini`.
+You need to add some configuration lines to `dtk-script.ini`.

 If using an install from sources:
 ``` shell